jackiryan/tomography-visualization/dsCalculation.md

 where the terms $A$, $B$, and $C$ are now expressions in terms of $R$, $h$, and $\theta$.

 2. Using the quadratic formula, we can now solve the problem in terms of $\cos\phi$.
 Putting this into Wolfram Alpha, we get a very complex set of equations, a positive and negative solution, that is not written down here, but you can input the equation from the previous section and ask it to solve for $x$ to see for yourself.
 First, we can discard the negative solution as it is not physically relevant in the context of this problem.
 When doing the algebra, there is a convenient $(R+h)$ term that can be canceled from the numerator and denominator.
 We need to use the identities $\sin^2\theta+\cos^2\theta=1$ and $1-\cos^2\theta=\sin^2\theta$ to simplify the terms inside the square root.
-Ultimately, there will a $\cos\theta$ term that can be pulled out of the square root (in addition to an $(R+h)$ term.
+Ultimately, there will a $\cos\theta$ term that can be pulled out of the square root (in addition to the $(R+h)$ term).
 It should technically be $\lvert \cos\theta \rvert$ when it is pulled out, but since we constrain $0 \leq \theta \leq \pi/2$ we can simply write it as $\cos\theta$:

 $$
 \cos\phi = \frac{R \sin^2\theta + \cos\theta \sqrt{R^2 \cos^2\theta + 2Rh + h^2}}{R + h}.